valgeirb/vue3-popper/docs/guide/getting-started.md

 ## Installation

-::: warning
+::: tip
-Vue Popper is currently in 0.x status.
-It is already ready for use, but API may still change and features will be added between minor releases.
+Like the name suggests, `vue3-popper` is written for Vue 3.
+There are no plans to support both Vue 2.x and Vue 3.x at the moment.
 :::

-You can install Vue Popper by opening your terminal in your project an running the following command:
+You can install Vue Popper by opening your terminal in your project and running the following command:

 <CodeGroup>
 <CodeBlock title="YARN" active>